 Feel to place warm, damp towels around your neck or soak in a hot bath in order to loosen up the restricted tendons and muscles.

 Some of our Whiplash patients are prescribed what are known as McKenzie exercises, which are designed to reduce disc derangement connected to this specific type of injury.
 These activities are comprised of simple, controlled motions that are offered during your office first few visits with us, and then applied by yourself when at home.
 Chiropractors may employ different types of exercises, including McKenzie exercises and/or stabilization and sensorimotor exercises, to help treat patients with whiplash injuries.

 Sensorimotor and stabilization exercises focus on correcting faulty movement patterns that naturally occur during every-day routines or activities.
 These Chiropractic treatment methods help restrengthen your nervous system in ways that help it coordinate and control movement, as well as help your neck support its own weight.

 During the initial phase of your treatment program, it is important that you receive a substantial amount of relative rest to prevent you from aggravating your injury and causing painful inflammation.
 Your Conyers Chiropractor may recommend swimming or other low-impact aerobic exercises in order to keep you active, without exposing yourself to more possible damage.

 Our Chiropractors are your first line of defense against long-term pain and permanent damage.
-If left untreated, Whiplash can significantly restrict your ability to go about your normal routine, including maintaing your career and providing for your family.
+If left untreated, Whiplash can significantly restrict your ability to go about your normal routine, including maintaining your career and providing for your family.
 Even if you do not develop some type of immobilizing condition, you will still experience recurring pain that varies in its extent and severity.

 We are available 24 hours a day, 7 days a week and are happy to answer any questions you may have.
 Our team of professional, friendly staff can help you work with your insurance provider, walk you through all necessary paperwork, and even call your insurance company on your behalf if necessary.
 Our facilities are equipped with state-of-the-art X-ray and MRI machines if necessary, and all of our Chiropractors come to AICA with years of experience.

 If you are unable to drive to our office in Conyers, we can provide you with transportation when requested.
 You can schedule an examination by calling us at (404) 602-0386.